 Run a Scan for Rootkits with Chkrootkit

-After installing Chkrootkit on your Fedora system, initiate a rootkit scan.
-Open your terminal and enter the following command:
+After installing Chkrootkit on your Fedora system, you can initiate a rootkit scan.
+Simply open your terminal and enter the following command:

 sudo chkrootkit

-This command triggers a detailed scan, identifying any potential rootkits on your system.
+This command triggers a detailed scan, thereby identifying any potential rootkits on your system.

 sudo chkrootkit -q